Almost 90% of the fat found in pistachios is the healthy mono- and polyunsaturated fats.

 Pistachio Shell Offers Visual Cue

 In Dr. Painter’s second study, in-shell pistachios were consumed over an 8-hour shift.
 On the first day the empty shells were left on the desks as a visual “reminder” of consumption and on the second day the shells were removed.
-Results showed that when the shells were removed immediately, subjects consumed 22% more calories.1
+Participants who left pistachio shells on their desk reduced their calorie consumption by 18 percent compared to participants who discarded shells immediately after consumption.
+1

 Stealth Dieting Tips and Tricks